-Give careful consideration to laboratory operations involving hazardous substances that are sometimes carried out continuously or overnight.
+Consider laboratory operations involving hazardous substances that are sometimes carried out continuously or overnight.
 It is the responsibility of the researcher to design these overnight reactions with provisions to prevent the release of hazardous substances in the event of interruptions in utility services such as electricity, cooling water, and inert gas.
 If you feel it is necessary to proceed with the reaction overnight: